b3b00/dendronNotes/notes/Perso.projects.CSLY.disabling-lookahead.md

 Strangely disbaling lookahead (and then trying every single rule for each non terminal) gives us a much better performance.

+When disabling lookahead way less memory is allocated which can explain at least partially the performance boost.

 Let's see how it compounds with memoization optimization.